jacob-horton/mk-scoreboard/README.md

 Admin users are required to be able to make any modifications (add games, players, groups etc.)

 Admin players are created manually by adding an entry to the `admin_user` table in the database.
-To generate, the password hash, run `cargo run --bin tools` and enter your password.
-It will spit out the hash that you can add to the database
+To generate, the password hash, run `cargo run --bin tools hash-password <password>`.
+This will spit out the hash that you can add to the database

 You can log in as an admin user in "Settings" on the frontend